February 2019 Update: This makes my heart swell !

 Since I first introduced this in the Spring of 2016, MANY in our Kindermusik community have donated so much.
-Each time I deliver the goods, there is such gratitude that we are continuing to help.
+Each time I deliver the donated goods to the boutique, there is such gratitude that we are continuing to help.
 Consistent support means so much !
 Enjoy this video from Carolyn (the director) and Lauren (now the store manager and a NLC success story) talking about their appreciation for what our Kindermusik families have donated so far.

 Please consider the many ways you can support this program as they provide great things and opportunities for these new mamas.

 1. Donate directly usable supplies.
-They are always in need of packages of unopened diapers or wipes, baby food, and household paper goods.
+They are always in need of packages of unopened diapers or wipes, baby food, and household paper goods, as well as toiletries such as shampoo, toothpaste, and more.
 These always go directly for use by these young families, and help reduce costs so the available funds can be used for more unique needs.

 2. Donate goods to be sold.
 The boutique provides an opportunity for you to de-clutter your house with stuff that you are no longer using: maternity and baby clothes, accessories, toys, books, and more.
 The shop includes things for all ages of children.
 This is also a great opportunity to get your older children (starting around 2 years old) involved in spirit of caring and giving.
 Check out the ideas and resources below.